CERN/TIGRE/README.md

    - Make sure a compiler is set up in your MATLAB. run `mex -setup`.
 If a compiler is not set up, make sure you download one (some are free) and run mex -setup again.

+   - Make sure the xml file for compiling is proerly set up.
+E.g. in Linux 64 bit machines mex_CUDA_glnxa64.xml should be present, and inside it the proper links to CUDA have to be set up.

    - Run Compile.m